GitHub

 2. Run in dry-run

-./kapkan -config configs/dev.yaml -log-format text
+./kapkan -config deploy/config.example.yaml -log-format text

-The development config (configs/dev.yaml) has dry_run: true, a test protected network of 203.0.113.0/24, and listens for sFlow on :6343 and NetFlow/IPFIX on :2055.
+The bundled deploy/config.example.yaml has dry_run: true, test protected networks of 203.0.113.0/24 and 2001:db8::/32, a protected_whitelist, and listens for sFlow on :6343 and NetFlow/IPFIX on :2055.
+Because dry-run is on, Kapkan records would-be blackholes but never announces a route.

 3. Point your exporters at Kapkan